riikacharya-code/Sudoku-Solver/README.md

-This project can take in any full sudoku board and can solve it mostly, if not completely To begin running the project, cd into the directory CMPU_365_Final_Project and open up emacs.
+This project can take in any full sudoku board and can solve it mostly, if not completely To begin running the project, cd into this directory and open up emacs.

 This project containts two files you can compile and run.
 First is the hill-climbing file, and second is the simulated-annealing file.